bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

 ---------------

 .. attribute:: POINTS

+   List of individual points.

 .. attribute:: LINES

+   List of individual lines.

 .. attribute:: LINES_STRIP

+   List of connected lines, a point uses the previous point to form a line.

 .. attribute:: TRIANGLES

+   List of individual triangles.

 .. attribute:: TRIANGLES_FAN

+   List of connected triangles, a point uses the common center and the previous point to form a triangle.

+.. attribute:: TRIANGLES_STIP

+   List of connected triangles, a point uses the two previous points to form a triangle.

 .. attribute:: QUADS

+   List of individual quads.

 Classes